Alternative Treatments for Mental Health: Points to Consider

 What Should Be Avoided?

-There are certainly a number of alternative treatments that have helped many people, but vigilance is important when it comes to unconventional methods.
+There are certainly several alternative treatments that have helped many people, but vigilance is important when it comes to unconventional methods.
 It's important not to seek out holistic treatments in the hope of a quicker recovery.
 There are no “miracle cures,” and mental health issues can't be overcome overnight.
 It's an enduring, long-term process that requires multiple steps.

 If alternative treatments offer promises to the contrary, then it's imperative that they be avoided.
 Holistic and natural options can have value, but there are no easy solutions.
 The mental health community generally recommends against pursuing anything that positions itself as an exclusive alternative to science-based, conventional methods.